-NataliaAdamieckaRussian bar, physical preparation, hand to hand, stretching, flexibility, lifting, body schema
+NataliaAdamieckaRussian bar, physical preparation, hand to hand, flexibility, body schema

 Originally from Poland, Natalia studied acro-sport, a multi-disciplinary form of gymnastics, for more than 10 years before applying this training to the circus arts.
 She toured Europe for five years after which she was recruited by Cirque Éloize.
 She then toured with the company’s shows Nomade and Rain, appearing as an acrobatic flyer.
 After performing some 400 shows, she moved to Montreal to pursue an artistic career, notably as part of the Throw2catch collective.
 She also obtained an Trainer of Circus Arts (AEC) diploma from the National Circus School and subsequently joined the faculty as a teacher.

 Francisco Alor-Morales holds a bachelor's degree in physical culture and a master's degree in kinanthropology.
 He completed the Trainer in Circus Arts program at the National Circus School.
 In addition to being a circus arts teacher, Francisco Alor-Morales has seven years of experience as a kinesiologist.
 Over time, he has developed his skills in prescribing therapeutic exercises, adapted activities, fitness activities and in athletic preparation.
 He is also well versed in the evaluation and rehabilitation of posture to improve quality of life and performance.